KB logo

 PRISMA Checklist

-Read more about the PRISMA statement, PRISMA 2020 checklist og flowchart here:
+Read more about the PRISMA checklists checklist og a visualisation in the form of a flowchart here: http://www.prisma-statement.org/

 Workflow for a Systematic Review